Halloween is right around the corner!

 My employer (I was a consultant) had me working at a client location for a very important, picky and difficult client.

 I found the client’s workplace very oppressive and I expressed a desire to move out of that project.
-But, my employer did not agree to it and said I was important to build a good customer relationship.
+But, my employer did not agree to it and said they needed me to build a good customer relationship.
 I tried my best to stay, but it was making me very unhappy.
 So, I found another job and submitted my resignation.
 There was a 2 month notice period to serve and during this time my employer did not want me to tell the client manager that I was leaving.

 Over time, the client manager started giving me more responsibilities and I knew I would let him down when I left.
-Despite me sharing this concern multiple times to my employer, they did not want me to tell anything to the client manager until they found a replacement or some other miraculous, harmless option.
+Despite me sharing this concern multiple times with my employer, they did not want me to say anything to the client manager until they found a replacement or some other miraculous, harmless option.

-It was not until a week before my relieving did my client manager found out.
+It was not until a week before my relieving did my client manager find out.
 He never said anything to me directly but I could sense his disappointment.